Please read all the notes below for information on maintaining your Berkey®, calculating your filters lifespan, and the Red Food Dye test.

 The Red Food Colouring Test must be performed periodically as per the manufacturer’s instructions included with your Berkey®.

 This is the method to determine if your Black Berkey® elements are working 100%.
 Do not use organic or natural food colouring as it does not work for this test.
+It can not contain Citric Acid or any form of sugar as this will give false positives.

 - If you have the PF2 Fluoride filters, remove them before doing this test.
 The dye will damage them.